Otchahoi: Origin

 Several Japanese people who lived in Singapore before World War II mention a dish called otchahoi.
 In the writings of Nishioka Kaori (西岡香織), who was involved in broadcasting for Nippon Broadcasting System and Fuji Television, otchahoi appears as a recollection of a Japanese person who once lived in Singapore.
 There is also a reference to otchahoi in the book Japanese Society in pre-war Singapore (戦前シンガポールの日本人社会), published by The Japanese Association, Singapore.
 In this book, the dish is described as "flat mee with starchy sauce."
 Another reference in the same book mentions that there was also a version with gravy sauce.

-Japanese newspaper The Asahi Shimbun suggested that the dish may have originated from char kway teow, a Peranakan dish commonly eaten in Singapore and the surrounding countries, due to the similarity in taste and appearance.
-Asahi Shimbun also suggested the possibility that the name otchahoi may have been derived from Orchard Road.
+Japanese newspaper The Asahi Shimbun suggested that the dish may have originated from char kway teow, a dish that is indeed commonly eaten in Singapore and the surrounding countries, due to its similarity in taste and appearance.
+Asahi Shimbun also suggested the possibility that the name otchahoi may have been derived from Orchard Road, a district in Singapore.
 A writer Nanjo Takenori argued that the word may have originated from 炒燴.